learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 If you look at `fmap` as if it were a function made only for `Tree`, its type signature would look like `(a -> b) -> Tree a -> Tree b`.
 We're going to use recursion on this one.
 Mapping over an empty tree will produce an empty tree.
-Mapping over a non-empty tree will be a tree consisting of our function applied to the root value and its left and right sub-trees will be the previous sub-trees, only our function will be mapped over them.
+Mapping over a non-empty tree will be a tree consisting of our function applied to the root value and its left and right subtrees will be the previous subtrees, only our function will be mapped over them.

 ```{.haskell:hs}
 instance Functor Tree where